Chemistry of Artificial Materials Literature Review

 There are a variety of experiments that can be used to study the chemistry of artificial materials, including:

 - Characterization experiments: Characterization experiments are used to determine the properties of artificial materials.
-They involve the use of equipment and techniques to measure the strength, durability, and electrical conductivity of these materials.
+They involve the use of equipment and techniques to measure the strength, durability, and other properties mentioned above.

 Data Analysis